acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 - Add 'Trello' step in Zapier.
 - Select 'Card Moved to List' action.
 - Provide Trello credentials or pick already connected Trello account.
 - Under the 'Customize Card Moved' select the board that should be watched and the List where the card was moved to.
-In out case this will be '3 Level workflow' board and 'Approved' list.
+In out case this will be '4 stage workflow' board and 'Approved' list.

 ### Extract data from Trello card